bvdputte/kirby-autopublish/readme.md

 Add the worker file `site/plugins/kirby-autopublish/worker.php` to [cron](https://en.wikipedia.org/wiki/Cron) or similar at the desired interval (.e.g. each minute).

 💡 This is the preferred method for setting up kirby-autopublish.
+⚠️ There is a [demo worker file](https://github.com/bvdputte/kirby-autopublish/blob/master/worker.php) included in the plugin that should work with the Kirby default folder setup.
+In case you use a [custom folder setup](https://getkirby.com/docs/guide/configuration#custom-folder-setup), please copy the worker an adjust the paths to match your installation.

 #### 2. Poor man's cron